 Alumni from the Curry School are also well represented on the list.
 Coming in toward the top of the list (No. 58) is Jonathan Plucker, who graduated with a Ph.D. from educational psychology in 1995 and was recognized as the 2015 Curry Distinguished Alumnus.
 Alfredo J. Artiles, who graduated with a master’s degree in 1998 and a Ph.D. in 1992 both in special education, ranked 103.
 Artiles was also recognized as a Curry Distinguished Alumnus in 2009.
 Finally, Patrick McGuinn, who earned his master’s degree in education policy in 2002, was ranked as the 105th most influential scholar.

-Carol A. Tomlinson William Clay Parrish Jr. ProfessorRobert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningJosipa Roksa ProfessorJames H. Wyckoff Professor, Director, EdPolicyWorksSarah E. Turner University Professor, Economics & EducationDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksBenjamin L. Castleman Associate Professor of Education and Public Policy, Director, Nudge4 Solutions LabMichelle D. Young Professor; Executive Director of UCEA, EDLF Department Chair
+Carol A. Tomlinson William Clay Parrish Jr. ProfessorRobert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningJosipa Roksa ProfessorJames H. Wyckoff Professor, Director, EdPolicyWorksSarah E. Turner University Professor, Economics & EducationDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Professor in the Economics of Education, Director, Nudge4 Solutions LabMichelle D. Young Professor; Executive Director of UCEA, EDLF Department Chair